 2.32.1 Status of availability of kitchen gardens in the schools.
-(Please furnish school wise details for all districts in the table given at Annexure - W 1.).
+(Please furnish school wise details for all districts in the table given at Annexure - W1.).

-In Maharashtra 10856 schools having their own kitchen garden and 4541 schools are in progress to set up them in nearby month.
+In Maharashtra 22173 schools having their own kitchen garden and 6599 schools are in progress to set up them in nearby month.
 All set up and maintenance made by local students with the help of SMC members.

-2.32.2 apping of schools with the corresponding Krishi Vigyan Kendras (KVK)
+2.32.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK)

-- Not any school mapping with the corresponding with KVK.

-2.32.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.

-- With the help of local resources and SMC member and CCH.
+- In Parbhani District, some schools are corresponding with KVK Parbhani. - 2.32.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens. - With the help of local resources and SMC member and CCH.